KotaHemanthUC/awesome-behavioral-interviews/README.md

    </li>

     <li>
-    <b> Task : Ensuring reliability in a system handling critical consumer requests requires a combination of proactive monitoring, fault tolerance mechanisms, and solid architectural design.
-Based on my experience, I recognized early on that we might face reliability in a system handling critical operations requires a combination of proactive monitoring, fault tolerance mechanisms, and solid architectural design. </b>
+    <b> Task : Ensuring reliability in a system handling critical consumer requests requires a combination of proactive monitoring, fault tolerance mechanisms, and solid architectural design. </b>
     </li>

  In my current project, we implemented health and readiness probes within Kubernetes to monitor the status of pods and auto-reschedule them when needed.
 This way, even if individual components fail, the system continues functioning with minimal downtime.
 We also leveraged multi-AZ (Availability Zones) deployment to ensure high availability, so even if one zone goes down, traffic can be routed to another.
 Additionally, we built redundancy into our architecture by taking regular snapshots of our database and using Redis backups to ensure quick recovery in case of failure.
 The challenge was managing these snapshots and backups without affecting system performance, which we addressed by scheduling these operations during non-peak hours.